 What do you think is the function of these leafy "lips"?
-(Helpful hint: they aren't for kissing.)
 Channel food into the mouth.

-HS ONLY: Bivalves feed ONLY on microscopic, single-celled organisms.
-How are their gills and other body parts built for size-selective feeding?
-Size-selective feeding (p.
-6): The diameter of food particles is limited by the width of grooves and channels on the gills and palps, the tiny size of waving cilia, and the pinhole size of the mouth.
+HS ONLY: How are their gills and other body parts built for size-selective feeding?
+The diameter of food particles is limited by the width of grooves and channels on the gills and palps, the tiny size of waving cilia, and the pinhole size of the mouth.

-- Why was the bivalve body able to evolve into a headless, less symmetrical form?): A cephalized and bilateral body was an adaptation for directional movement in search of food.
+Why did the bivalve body evolve into a headless, less symmetrical form?
+A cephalized and bilateral body was an adaptation for directional movement in search of food.
 Once bivalves took to a sedentary, filter-feeding niche - which the animal simply waits for food to come to it - there was no longer any selective pressure to maintain a distinct head or perfect bilateral symmetry.
 Ditching the head saved calories, and in the case of oysters, scallops, and other bivalves, there was a benefit to becoming less bilateral in order to lie on one flank.

-HS ONLY What selective pressures allowed the bivalve line to evolve into a headless, less symmetrical form? : (Hint: Recall that bilateral symmetry and cephalization were originally adaptations for... what?) ?): A cephalized and bilateral body was an adaptation for directional movement in search of food.
+HS ONLY: What selective pressures allowed the bivalve line to evolve into a headless, less symmetrical form?
+A cephalized and bilateral body was an adaptation for directional movement in search of food.
 Once bivalves took to a sedentary, filter-feeding niche - which the animal simply waits for food to come to it - there was no longer any selective pressure to maintain a distinct head or perfect bilateral symmetry.
 Ditching the head saved calories, and in the case of oysters, scallops, and other bivalves, there was a benefit to becoming less bilateral in order to lie on one flank.